 (starting at $750)

 It all begins with a good computer, and we have been mighty impressed with Acer's new TimelineX series--specifically the 4820T--as the startup computing weapon of choice.
 Done in a handsome, small-business-ready, black-brushed aluminum, this beauty is less than 1-inch thick and weighs in at a lumbar-friendly 5 pounds--power cords and accessories included.
 Beyond its good looks, the TimelineX offers real productivity oomph.
 The Intel Core i3 processor, 4GB of memory and 320GB hard drive mean that, assuming you don't go overboard with full-motion video, the TimelineX can handle even power-hungry, graphics-intensive apps in desktop mode.
 You will miss the high-power performance of being fully plugged in, but this unit sports somewhere close to an eight-hour battery life in full power-saving configuration.
-Nifty.
-If you need help with economics homework you could get it right here.
+Nifty. dissertation writing software

 2. Samsung BX2050 20-Inch 50 series LED backlit monitor

 Your next critical investment is a solid outboard monitor that helps de-stress your neck, back and eyes as you work.
 Samsung is our choice for monitor of the moment.
 It's one of the few screen vendors that makes its own displays.
 And the value comes through in its luxe 50 series monitors.
 Though you can go up to 24 inches, the 20-inch model offers a startup the best value for the money.
 At a scant 19mm thick, the 50 series has a reasonably good-looking 1000-to-1 contrast ratio, very fast 2 MS response time and some nice touches, like two HDMI inputs.
 You will not mistake this unit for a first-quality HDTV, but at $299 you'll be more than satisfied.
 For basic business use, this baby looks great both turned on and off.